 Are patient A’s findings on MRI the cause of the chronic neck and right arm pain?
 It might seem reasonable to assume that they are until one recalls that these findings can also occur without symptoms.6, 7, 8, 9 It is therefore possible that the findings on MRI and the reported symptoms of patient A are coincidental.
 So, are the findings the cause of the symptoms or are they incidental to the symptoms?
 It is currently not possible to say one way another with any high degree of certainty.

-A different explanation for chronic neck pain involves the notion of central sensitization.10, 11, 12 Central sensitization occurs when the nervous system, including the brain, becomes stuck in a persistent state of reactivity that makes the nervous system highly sensitive to nerve impulses from the site of pain, in this case, the neck.
+A different explanation for chronic neck pain involves the notion of central sensitization.10, 11, 12 Central sensitization occurs when the nervous system, including the brain, becomes stuck in a persistent state of reactivity that makes the nervous system highly sensitive to stimuli, in this case, to the neck.
 As such, simple movements, like turning one’s head or walking or riding in a car, which shouldn’t be painful, are in fact painful.
 Other things too, which shouldn’t be painful, can become painful as well, like simple bumps to the neck, or massage, hugs, or even touch.
 It’s like the nervous system is stuck in a 'hair trigger' mode.
 This heightened sensitivity of the nervous system is called hyperalgesia and is a hallmark of central sensitization.

 Is there a cure for chronic neck pain?

 Whether they conceptualize chronic neck pain as due to degenerative changes of the spine or central sensitization or both, most healthcare providers agree that there is no cure for chronic neck pain.

 Treatments for chronic neck pain have therefore three main goals: